HKGZTP/HKGZTP.github.io/_pages/TimeandVenue.md

 From Hongkong International Airport to CityU

-About 1h30-minute by subway
+About 1 hour and 30 minutes by subway

 ![airportsubway2cityU](https://github.com/HKGZTP/HKGZTP.github.io/assets/167737479/a03145d9-a69b-4cf8-8e57-f4cfa9dff02d)

 From Kowloon Station to CityU

-About 30-minute by subway
+About 30 minutes by subway

 ![Kawloonsubway2cityU](https://github.com/HKGZTP/HKGZTP.github.io/assets/167737479/d6ab294d-e2e6-4dbc-8bfd-ade750a29152)